UNCLASSIFIED (U)

 (c) (U) Gather information on potential targets for terrorist activity;

 (d) (U) Solicit funds or other things of value for a terrorist activity or terrorist organization.
-If the terrorist organization is undesignated at the time the solicitation for membership occurred, see 9 FAM 302.6-2(B)(3) paragraph i(3);
+If the terrorist organization is undesignated when the solicitation for membership occurred, see 9 FAM 302.6-2(B)(3) paragraph i(3);

 (e) (U) Solicit any individual to engage in terrorist activity, or for membership in a terrorist organization.
-If the terrorist organization is undesignated at the time the solicitation for membership occurred, see 9 FAM 302.6-2(B)(3) paragraph i(3) above;
+If the terrorist organization is undesignated when the solicitation for membership occurred, see 9 FAM 302.6-2(B)(3) paragraph i(3) above;

 (f) (U) Commit an act that the actor knows, or reasonably should know, affords material support for the commission of a terrorist activity;